ndmckinley/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 In addition, the `private_cluster_config` allows access to the following read-only fields:

-* `peering_name` - The name of the peering between this cluster and the Google owned VPC.

 * `private_endpoint` - The internal IP address of this cluster's master endpoint.

 * `public_endpoint` - The external IP address of this cluster's master endpoint.